cctbx/cctbx_project/dox/rst/debug.md

 ### Configuration

 The configuration is a bit of an ordeal; running in a Docker container seems to work well.
-A prebuilt image on Fedora 30 with a CCTBX build and the necessary debug symbols for Python, glibc, etc. is available from Dockerhub.
-The corresponding Dockerfile is also provided in this directory.
+A prebuilt image on Fedora 30 with a CCTBX build and the necessary debug symbols for Python, glibc, etc. is available from Dockerhub as `dwpaley/cctbx-gdbheap`.
+The corresponding
+Dockerfile is also provided in this directory.
 A few modifications were needed to make gdb-heap compatible with Python3 and are available from https://github.com/dwpaley/gdb-heap.
 Also note that a python3.7 with debug symbols provided by Fedora was symlinked in the cctbx installation at `/img/conda_base/bin/python3.7`.